Saturday, 13 June 2026

 Communication is the key to being upward bound.

 In that, the first rule of effective communication is that your language should be aligned with the language in which your listener is having an internal dialogue.
 So, if Indians speak in English to an English man, it's all well, good, and understood.
+Both's proficiency, and cognitive frequency, if matching, adds to the effectiveness.
+However, we must appreciate the gaps if one is not good in English.

 The distinction that comes to the fore is that between our wealth and wellbeing.